yetulaxman/containers-workflows/_hands-on/day4/snakemake.md

 --mem-per-cpu=4000 -p test"
 ```

-Where contents of the file, test.smk:
+Where contents of the file, test.smk are as below:

 ```bash